grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Hemi picked up a pair of calipers and measured the distance between the small grease-pencil x and the deserted island.
 "About 100 nautical miles..." he muttered mostly to himself.
 He set his notebook on the glass and scribbled calculations, pausing to take further measurements at some points.
 "We have to cut everything to the bone, but the math says we could make it. _Could_."

-[//]: # (----- EDITED TO HERE -----)

-[//]: # (Maybe Shakes says he was on his way to the Longland Islands trading center, but that was just for a refuel and his final delivery was to be in Stilt City -- maybe?)

-"We can pay you for the fuel Captain Shakes," Said Percy.

-[//]: # (So: why aren't they just transferring Shakes' fuel from the Gnat to the Prospect?
-I guess because then they would have to tow the Gnat behind them.
-And if it came to using the Gnat's batteries, they can't really transfer the charge over -- though maybe there's some complex way they could move the batteries over.
-I guess it does make some kind of vague sense to mate the two boats up.
-Also, being mated allows them to dive -- shallowly.)
+"Wait a damned second, I put it to you again: what do _I_ get out of this fuckin' mechanical monstrosity of a plan?"
+Shakes was stabbing his finger against the table, leaving smudgy black prints on the glass.

+"I can pay you up front for the fuel we take from you today Captain Shakes," said Percy, "and at the depot I'll pay you your standard hull-load fee, plus refill your fuel oil.
+So it's like you're getting paid for a full shipping run just for accompanying us to the depot."

+"You mean _if_ you get into that there 'highly profitable' line though don't ya?
+What if you find that fuckin' line has dried up?"

+"In that case, we'll have to work something else out that is within our means.
+You afraid of a little gambling Captain Shakes?"

+"What about my current load?
+This little fuckin' adventure of yours is going to set be back a couple of days at least.
+What do I tell my current client?"

+"Where is your drop-off?"

+"Well, I was headed for the Longland Islands trading center.
+Refuel there; and then on to my drop-off destination a few days out beyond that."

+"Com'on buddy," said Bastian, "look at the fuckin' chart; it's nearly the same direction!
+There's no way the difference in travel time between this depot and Longland Islands is more than a day.
+You can tell your client you were delayed by any whatever-fuck-thing you want.
+Hell, tell them the truth.
+You're probably still going to be within your delivery window anyway!"

+Shakes considered the chart.
+There was no arguing with Bastian's point though.

-"Plus we will need to fit a nice mating collar onto the _Gnat_.
+"Plus we will fit a nice mating collar onto the _Gnat_.
 You may find that to be of some use in the future," said Hemi, "think of it as a deluxe feature."

-"And hot meals til we get to the depot," added Gregory.
+"And hot meals till we get to the depot," added Gregory.

-Shakes, perhaps more driven by his stomach than he cared to admit, considered.
-"I want double the value of the fuel."

-"Absolutely," said Percy.

-"And you're buying a dinner of _good_ food at the depot."

-"Fuck you!"
-Said Gregory.

-"Done."
-Said Percy.

-"And...
+Shakes looked up at Gregory at that, risking letting it slip that he might be bought cheap if the pay satisfied his stomach.
+"I need one other thing though...
 I want you to keep a line open to me on any future job possibilities."

 "What.. like fuckin' partners?"
 Percy bristled.

-"Fuck no. I work the fuck alone.
-But an operator has to have connections in this fuckin' game.
-You'd be a big fucking cheese for me, feeding me future prospects.
+"Fuck no. I work alone.
+But an operator has to have connections in this game.
+You'd be a big cheese for me; feeding me future prospects.
 That way I get long-term payoffs for my investment in your sorry-ass fuckin' futures right now."

 "Alright.
-Any job that seems suitable for a specialty cargo hauler like yourself, I will fucking happily send your way."
+Any job that seems suitable for a specialty cargo hauler like yourself, I will happily send your fuckin' way."

 Shakes grinned.
 Now they were working in a space he understood -- most profit is future profit.
-"So, ah, Hemi, what exactly are ya going to do to my fuckin' beautiful boat?"
+"So, ah, Hemi, what exactly are ya going to do to my beautiful boat?"

 "Well," Hemi said, looking at Percy, "first, we need to rouse Chips.
 She is the only one on board who might know how to fit a mating collar that could work."

-Percy was holding her fork in her fist, and grinding the tines back and forth against the tin plate, leaving deepening scratch lines.
-Percy and Shakes both looked at her.
+Percy was grinding her teeth.
 "Alright, Fuck.
-Hemi, go see if you can rehire Chips on a _temporary_ and ad-fucking hoc basis to do some of this welding we need.
+Hemi, go see if you can rehire Chips on a _temporary_ and ad-fucking-hoc basis to do some of this welding we need.
 I don't want to see her though.
 Tell her to stay the fuck out of my way or she'll find herself swimming in the prop wash... once we're fucking moving again."

+[//]: # (----- EDITED TO HERE -----)

+[//]: # (----- invisible character break)

 [//]: # (### They reconcile with Chips and talk about fitting mating collar to the Gnat)